substance/legacy-docs/substance/publish/content.md

       "description": "Javascript-related articles."
     }

-Now point your browser to `http://localhost:5000/#explore` and you should see the Javascript collection.
+Now point your browser to `http://localhost:5000/#explore` and you should see the new Javascript collection.

 ## Add a new document